 Badger bred, Wolverine raised, Windy-City built, and Motor-City refined

-My doctoral journey has been both intellectual and personal.
-I have grappled with how my lived experiences shape my epistemological assumptions, which in turn influence the knowledge I produce.
-Reflecting on how my intersectionality encompasses both privilege and oppression has shown me that integrating multiple perspectives is essential for conducting research that is scientifically rigorous and contextually relevant, producing insights that are responsive to the lived realities of the communities most affected.
+Within this context, my doctoral journey has been both intellectual and personal.
+I have grappled with how my lived experiences shape my epistemological assumptions, which, in turn, influence the knowledge I produce.
+Reflecting on the intersection of my privilege and oppression has shown me that integrating multiple perspectives is essential for conducting research that is both scientifically rigorous and contextually relevant, producing insights responsive to lived experiences of risk and resilience.
+These reflections also clarified my awareness of a broader scientific tension.
+In the study of behavioral and mental health in communities impacted by systemic inequality, lived experiences are often minimized or pathologized within dominant scientific models, especially when behavioral and neural processes are examined in isolation from the contexts in which they unfold, obscuring the conditions that shape them.

 Feel free to contact me if you’d like to connect further: hshong [at] umich.edu